YottaDB/YDBDoc/AdminOpsGuide/basicops.rst

 ++++++++++++++++++++++
 ydb_coredump_filter
 ++++++++++++++++++++++
-**ydb_coredump_filter (gtm_coredump_filter)** contains case-insensitive hexadecimal digits that sets the corresponding value to /proc/<pid>/coredump_filter (see ``man 5 core``) at process startup without explicitly setting a value if unspecified.
+**ydb_coredump_filter (gtm_coredump_filter)** contains case-insensitive hexadecimal digits that sets the corresponding value to /proc/<pid>/coredump_filter (see :code:`man 5 core`) at process startup without explicitly setting a value if unspecified.
 This controls the contents of core dumps generated by the process.
 If ydb_coredump_filter is not specified, but gtm_coredump_filter is, the latter environment variable is used.
 If both are specified, the former takes precedence.

 .. note::
    Setting :code:`ydb_coredump_filter` to -1 disables writing to :code:`/proc/<pid>/coredump_filter`